 Railay is a hidden getaway to the south of Krabi.
 Tall limestone cliffs surround it and thick jungle terrain; meaning the only way to get there is by boat.
 Many visitors opt for taking one of Thailand’s famous and cheap longtail boats from one of the nearby towns, with Ao Nang being the best place to access Railay from.

-Once you arrive at the secluded beachfront, you’ll find a long white sand beach with almost clear sea water stretching across the bay.
-It’s a relaxing and quiet area compared to many of the more touristy Thailand beaches but also has plenty to do.
-When you’re not relaxing on the beach, explore the forest trail, browse the small selection of local beach shops, try some water sports and explore the caves when the tides are out.
+Once you arrive at the secluded beachfront, you’ll find a long white sand beach with almost clear sea water.
+It’s a relaxing and quiet area compared to the more touristic Thailand beaches but also has plenty to do.
+When you’re not relaxing on the beach, explore the forest trail, browse the small selection of local beach shops.
+Try some water sports and explore the caves when the tides are out.
 One cave is particularly special and is very popular with tourists – a large cave shrine that pays homage to the God of fertility.
 Check it out yourself and you’ll see what we mean.

 If you’re feeling more adventurous, rock climbing is a top activity in the Krabi area and attracts the best of the best.
 We actually found it very challenging – hanging backwards on an inverted cliff-face?
 Maybe not.